 Find the Right Materials

-1. Start by cleaning the area where the sill is to be installed with a standard cleaner.
+- Clean the area where the sill is to be installed with a standard cleaner.
 Spray the wall area down and wipe it up with a clean towel.
-This will prepare the wall for the strong adhesive that you will be applying to it later on.
+This will prepare the wall for the strong adhesive you will apply later in the process.

-2. Using a level, set up the shelf to be installed.
-You need to ensure that it is perfectly level so that the window sill will not look crooked.
+- Using a level, set up the shelf to be installed.
+You must ensure that it is perfectly level so the window sill will not look crooked.
 Drill the necessary holes in the wall that will be used to hang the shelf.

-3. Next, you need to install the apron of the sill, which is the bottom portion that is usually decorative.
-This is typically done with the adhesive glue, which you can buy at your local home supply store.
-Simply use the adhesive, applying it to the back of the sill and then pushing it into place.
-It is a good idea to read the instructions on the back of the adhesive to figure out how long it will need to dry and whether or not you should apply any pressure to the sill.
+- Next, you need to install the apron of the sill, which is the bottom portion that is usually decorative.
+This adherence is typically done with adhesive glue, which you can buy at your local home supply store.
+Apply the adhesive to the back of the sill and then push it into place.
+It is a good idea to read the instructions on the back of the adhesive to figure out how long it will need to dry.
+Determine whether or not you should apply any pressure to the sill or window frame.

-4. Once you have done this and let the adhesive dry, then you will have successfully installed your window sill.
-You can repeat this process for any other sills that you may have to install, as well.
-The average amount of time that each sill typically takes is about twenty minutes, though this can vary depending on your amount of experience and how long it takes you to level the sill.
+The average amount of time each sill typically takes is about twenty minutes, though this can vary depending on your experience and how long it takes you to level the sill.

-Overall, learning how to install a window sill may seem like a daunting task at first, but if you simply follow the steps above, you will find that it is not very difficult.
-Not to mention, with any of our stones, your window sills will look great once it is all said and done.
+Overall, learning how to install a window sill may seem like a daunting task at first.
+With that said, if you follow the steps above, you will find that it is not very difficult.
+Not to mention, your window sills will look great with any of our stones once it is all said and done.

-Put your own custom touch on every window sill by using premium quality materials available at Stonexchange.
-We are one of the most trusted windowsills, threshold, and soap shelf manufacturers as well as distributors.
-Our experts at Stonexchange are ready to answer any questions you may have about installing window sills or anything related to our process.
-As a manufacturer, we are always giving the best wholesale prices for your windowsill needs.
-Don’t hesitate to contact us online to speak to a Stonexhange expert.
+Our experts at StoneXchange are ready to answer any questions you may have.
+Learn more about installing window sills or anything related to our process.
+As a manufacturer, we always give the best wholesale prices for your window needs.
+Don’t hesitate to contact us online to speak to a StoneXchange expert.